 The Bissell Pet Hair Eraser provides strong all-round performance for a handheld vacuum cleaner – particularly when cleaning flat surfaces or carpeted stairs.
 It’s not going to replace your main vacuum, but for spot cleaning it’s an excellent choice.

 As you would expect from a vacuum cleaner with the name “Pet Hair Eraser,” this model is excellent for picking up pet hair from carpets, upholstery, and other surfaces.
 This is largely due to the powered brush tool, which is brilliant for pulling embedded hair and dirt out of carpet fibres, although the strong air flow is also important.

 It’s not just a pet hair vacuum though.
-The Pet Hair Eraser’s brush roll does a decent job at picking up other debris, including cat litter, dirt, and dust.
+We think the Pet Hair Eraser’s brush roll does a decent job at picking up other debris, including cat litter, dirt, and dust.
 It’s also lightweight and easy to hold, making it useful for stairs and car interiors, and has decent hard floor pick up.

 With that said, it’s not the most powerful handheld vacuum on the market.
 It can’t match the Dyson V7 Trigger or Gtech Multi Mk2 for raw suction or performance on high pile carpets, although it’s smaller and more compact than these models.
 We also wish it had more than one power setting, as this would be useful for maximising battery run-time.

 More importantly, it’s difficult to use in tight spaces.
 The lack of a hose attachment and long design means it can be hard to access awkward areas, such as underneath car seats, so the Pet Hair Eraser is best used for upholstery, staircases, and spot cleaning carpets.
 The upholstery tool also has a strange shape, which can make it difficult to clean the tops of skirting boards and other small surfaces.